 The best way to keep your donkeys warm is with bespoke donkey rugs.
 The Donkey Sanctuary has worked to design the bespoke rugs based on crucial physical differences between donkeys and ponies.
 These differences can make horse rugs unsuitable and even dangerous for donkeys to wear.

-Donkeys have narrow shoulders, chests and necks compared to ponies and older donkeys also have narrow hind quarters.
-Pony rugs also tend to slip and rub, while the leg straps rub the donkeys’ sensitive skin between their hind legs.
-Pony rugs also drop below the shoulder blade, which restricts their front leg action and can actually trap them when they lie down.
+Donkeys have narrow shoulders, chests and necks in comparison to ponies, and older donkeys also have narrow hind quarters.
+Due to this, pony rugs tend to slip and rub, while the leg strap scan rub the donkeys’ sensitive skin between their hind legs.
+Pony rugs also drop below the shoulder blade, which restricts a donkey's front leg action and can actually trap them when they lie down.

-When designing these donkey rugs we made sure that the front section did not hang down to their knees so that they could move their legs easily and the adjustment buckles on the chest have quick-release clips.
-The crossing belly straps and shaped tail flap ensured that the rug does not slip and therefore requires no leg straps.
-The neck section has a fleece-lined elasticated top and a Velcro fold-over flap.
-The fabric is lightweight, waterproof and breathable and is available in a lightweight cotton-lined rain sheet or in a quilted rug suitable for a clipped donkey to wear, or for a very elderly donkey that finds it difficult to move around and feels the cold.
+The design ensures that the front section does not hang down to their knees fore better ease of moment.
+The adjustment buckles on the chest also feature quick-release clips.
+The crossing belly straps and shaped tail flap ensure that the rug does not slip, and therefore it requires no leg straps.
+The neck section has a fleece-lined, elasticated top and a Velcro fold-over flap.
+The fabric is lightweight, waterproof and breathable, and comes as a lightweight cotton-lined rain sheet or as a quilted rug suitable for a clipped or elderly donkey to wear.

 Winter coats for elderly or sick donkeys

 Young and healthy donkeys are unlikely to need a winter coat or rug as their coats will naturally thicken as we approach winter.
 But if your donkeys are old or sick they will find it harder to maintain body heat so they may need a rug to keep warm.
 Elderly donkeys may also benefit from having a heat lamp in their stable for extra warmth.